Celtic Symbols and Their Meanings

 Celtic Cross SymbolIn Ireland, it is a popular legend that the Celtic Christian cross was introduced by Saint Patrick or possibly Saint Declan during his time converting the pagan Irish, though there are no examples from this early period.
 It has often been claimed that Patrick combined the symbol of Christianity with the sun cross, to give pagan followers an idea of the importance of the cross by linking it with the idea of the life-giving properties of the sun.
 The Cross did not become a common symbol of Christianity until the 4th century.

 Celtic Shamrock SymbolIt would seem that the origins of the shamrock are lost in antiquity, legends suggest that St. Patrick plucked a shamrock from Irish soil to demonstrate the meaning of the Trinity- Father, Son, and Holy Spirit.
-The plant was reputed to have mystic powers in that its petals will stand upright to warn of a approaching storm.
+The plant was reputed to have mystic powers in that its petals will stand upright to warn of an approaching storm.
 The shamrock is also commonly associated with the symbol of luck.
 In studying Celtic history, scholars have discovered that the shamrock was a charm to ward away evil.
 The shamrock remains Ireland's most famous symbol.

-Shield Knot SymbolCeltic shield knots can be identified as any of the Celtic knots with four distinct corner areas.
+Celtic Shield SymbolCeltic shield knots can be identified as any of the Celtic knots with four distinct corner areas.
 They usually resemble a square but sometimes they are a square shaped emblem within a circle.
 As in all Celtic knots there is no beginning and no end.
 The Celtic shield knot idea comes from civilizations more ancient than the Celts.
 Anciently, it was a universally known symbol for protection from danger and warding off evil spirits.
 The symbol is always fourfold based, but within a greater unity.

 Taranis Wheel SymbolIn Celtic mythology Taranis was the god of thunder worshipped essentially in Gaul, the British Isles, but also in the Rhineland and Danube regions amongst others.